 Dentistry is about much more than visiting your dentist for a routine check-up.
 Dental care is multi-faceted and encompasses three distinct levels: preventative dentistry, restorative dentistry and cosmetic dentistry.
 Each of these different approaches is unique and aims to care for the teeth in a different way.
 But what exactly is the difference between these types of treatment?

 Preventative dentistry is about caring for the teeth in order to keep them healthy and to prevent the need for future corrective dental procedures.
-Preventative care involves maintaining good oral health in the form of daily brushing and flossing as well as regular dental check-ups and professional cleans.
+Preventative care involves maintaining good oral health in the form of daily brushing and flossing as well as regular dental check-ups and professional teeth cleans.
 This helps to minimise the risk of developing cavities, gingivitis, enamel loss and periodontitis, which require restorative dental treatment.

 It is important to take responsibility for your own dental health by engaging in good oral health practices and combining this with regular visits to the dentist.
 This is the most effective form of preventative dentistry.